Companies Are Debranding

 4. How does debranding impact consumer trust and loyalty towards a company?

-5. Share some branding moves your company has done the past years to reinvent itself.
+5. Share some branding moves your company has made the past years to reinvent itself.

 More Education Is Not Always Better